0932 Manager IV - Human Resources Manager

 - Possession of a baccalaureate degree from an accredited college or university; AND

-- Eight (8) years of professional human resources experience performing duties that include significant assignments in one or more areas of recruitment and selection; classification and compensation; employee and labor relations; and/or human resources operations.
+- Eight (8) years of professional human resources experience performing duties that include significant assignments in one or more areas of recruitment and selection; classification and compensation; employee and labor relations; human resources operations; and/or health and safety.
 Qualifying experience must include three (3) years supervising human resources professionals in these areas.

 - Experience working within a merit-based, civil service, or unionized environment